Shire considering bid for NPS Pharmaceuticals - Bloomberg

-Dec 17 Dublin-based Shire Plc, whose proposed sale to AbbVie Inc fell apart in October, is considering an offer for U.S-based drug developer NPS Pharmaceuticals Inc, Bloomberg reported, citing people familiar with the matter.
+Dublin-based Shire Plc (SHP.L), whose proposed sale to AbbVie Inc (ABBV.N) fell apart in October, is considering an offer for U.S-based drug developer NPS Pharmaceuticals Inc NPSP.O, Bloomberg reported, citing people familiar with the matter.

-NPS's shares rose as much as 23 percent to $37.50 on the Nasdaq.
+NPS's shares rose as much as 23 percent to $37.50 (23.9 pounds) on the Nasdaq.
 Shire's shares were up 1.3 percent on the London Stock Exchange.

 Natpara is designed to treat low levels of the parathyroid hormone (PTH), which causes hypoparathyroidism.